This course builds on knowledge acquired in the Statistics course at the Master in Finance.

 There will be a final exam that will comprise 100% of the final grade.

 The exam will consist on a project comprising a statistical data analysis performed using the inferential tools introduced in the course.
-The students have to turn in the R code, a PPT presentation and the final report where the data are described together with the research questions, the analysis, the conclusions and possible further research directions.
+The students have to turn in the R or Python code, a PPT presentation and the final report (pdf) where the data are described together with the research questions, the analysis, the conclusions and possible further research directions.
 The project will be presented and discussed with possible questions ranging on the topics covered in class.